DragoSpiro98/DragoSpiro98/README.md

 - 🔭 My goal is to become a Network Designer.

-- ⚡ Fun fact: I **really love** 3D Art and Generative Art.
+- ⚡ I **really love** 3D Art and Generative Art.
 I really want to be an artist but I am not very talented.